 Not true.
 Free SSL certificates, like those from Let’s Encrypt, provide the same level of encryption as paid certificates.
 However, they may lack additional features like extended validation or customer support.

-“SSL certificates slow down websites.”
+“SSL slows down websites.”